porkandbeans/EXTERMINATION/README.md

 ## COMPILING:

 You will need an AppID from Newgrounds.com, saved to a file with no extension called ``appId`` in the root directory of the project.
 The target you want is lime HTML5.
+You don't actually need the correct API key to compile and run the game.
+Creating a blank "appId" file in the project root will do.

 ## DEPENDENCIES:
 ```